jvm-repo-rebuild/reproducible-central/doc/BUILDSPEC.md

 ### Avoid http vs https maven.xsd URL Difference in POM Generated by flatten-maven-plugin

-Maven up to 3.6.2 rewrite schema location in `http`, but starting with 3.6.3, they are rewritten in `https`: see [MNG-6778](https://issues.apache.org/jira/browse/MNG-6778)
+Maven up to 3.6.2 rewrites schema location in `http`, but starting with 3.6.3, they are rewritten in `https`: see [MNG-6778](https://issues.apache.org/jira/browse/MNG-6778)

 ### Post process generated content